On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Henry Moore with Reclining Figure: Festival

-Commissioned by the Arts Council of Great Britain for the 1951 Festival of Britain, Reclining Figure: Festival represented the masterful culmination of the artist's constant investigation of the human form from the 1920s, as well as his pioneering approach to create a sense of balance between the body and the landscape.
+Commissioned by the Arts Council of Great Britain for the 1951 Festival of Britain, Reclining Figure: Festival represented the masterful culmination of the artist's constant investigation of the human form from the 1920s, as well as his pioneering approach to balance the body and the landscape.

-In the wake of fascist-wrought destruction after World War II, the event of 1951 was envisioned as a large-scale propaganda campaign, aiming at uplifting the national mood by embodying the spirit of British resilience and creativity.
+In the wake of fascist-wrought destruction after World War II, the 1951 Festival was envisioned as a large-scale propaganda campaign aimed at uplifting the national mood and embodying the spirit of British resilience and creativity.

-What Moore decided to present there was a wholly new and radical conception — a sort of fantastical biomorphic reclining figure which played on the topographical recesses and abstracted attenuation of the human body.
+What Moore chose to present there was a wholly new and radical conception — a sort of fantastical biomorphic reclining figure that played on the topographical recesses and abstracted attenuation of the human body.

-With the Festival’s millions of visitors, however, came countless opinions of Moore’s masterpiece.
-While some equate the sculpture to war-torn skeletons or bodies, others see it as a celebration of humanity's survival.
-For Moore, it was, in his words, "the first sculpture in which I succeeded in making form and space sculpturally inseparable", and one of the most important piece that he singled out from his ouevre.
+With the Festival’s millions of visitors came countless opinions of Moore’s masterpiece.
+While some equated the sculpture to war-torn skeletons or bodies, others saw it as a celebration of humanity's survival.
+For Moore, it was, in his words, "the first sculpture in which I succeeded in making form and space sculpturally inseparable" — and one of the most important pieces he singled out from his oeuvre.

 Reclining Figure: Festival, Plaster and String on a wood base | Tate, London